interep-project/interep-groups-eda/README.md

 5. Sample is stored in `data/twitter.json`
 6. Normalize json: `python normalize.py twitter`
 7. Create visualization: `nps viz.twitter`

-### GitHub scripts
-Direct connection to a bigquery data in jupyter notebook.
-Node script similar to Twitter's for other GitHub stats.

 ## Collected Samples